Looobay/LOVE2D-button/README.md

 ![alt text](example.png)

 ## Before using the lib !
-This project is not finished yet !
+This project is not finished yet so you may encounter some bugs !